mrseiler/WordManProject/README.md

 # Word Man: Final Project
 Developed By: Kelsie Edwards, Alison McMullen, Samuel Rader, and Mason Seiler

-This project solves the issues of jew vocabulary words being hard to learn.
+This project solves the issues of few vocabulary words being hard to learn.
 This project challenges the user to learn new words and their meanings while simutaneously having fun.

 # Features Include